burgurpun/skiff/README.md

 - BUILD: the flatpak-builder --install-deps-from=flathub flag was giving me errors.
 Omitted and added to requirements instead.
 - BUILD: missing metadata XML. https://docs.flathub.org/docs/for-app-authors/metainfo-guidelines
 - BUILD: not 100% sure of cleanup or build flags.
 Built Flatpak file is ~29MB.

+### FlatHub store Specific:
-- SOURCES: Missing License files required for Flathub publishing (Zelda decomp).
+- Missing License files required for Flathub publishing (Zelda decomp).
--
+- Builds cannot use network.
+The main build (and sub modules) pulls different repos such as ImgUI, StormLib.
+This manifest would need to download specific versions manually prior to main build.